fameteor/meteor-template-1.7/README.md

 - create user and send e-mail to him instead of setting the password

-- users management : make impossible to change mail, role or alias of main admin.
+- !!! users management : make impossible to change mail, role or alias of main admin.
 A user cannot change its own roles

+- !!!
+When add route in routes_PARMS we need to import the component in route.js !!

 - users management : use localized moment